bezmoradi/tutorials/go/map.md

 # Go > Maps

-Map is a data structure in Go that can be be used to group some values together (In other programming languages it's called object, hash table, dictionary etc).
+Map is a data structure in Go that can be used to group some values together (In other programming languages it's called object, hash table, dictionary etc).
 Basically, it can be thought of as a struct but slightly different.
 To understand how powerful maps are, let's first create a slice of strings and see what limitations we have while using that:

 ```go
 package main